zFn4Fun/inspirational-hip-hop-quotes/README.md

 Hip Hop artists that came up from nothing and ended up "making it", as a reminder that everything is possible.

-The quotes are accompanied by a background picture of the artist it originated from.
+Every quote is accompanied by a background image of the artist it originated from.

 ## Purpose

-This was made as part of my portfolio, and to practice JavaScript, HTML5, CSS3 and Media Queries.
-It was also my first project to integrate the Twitter and Facebook buttons.
+This was made as part of my portfolio.
+The main reason for it was to practice JavaScript, HTML5, CSS3 and Media Queries.
+It was also my first project to integrate the Twitter and Facebook buttons, and my first attempt at Babel, the Gulp taskrunner, and the NPM/Node ecosystem.

 ## Credits